jiefeixia/Pointer/README.md

 * Download the whole folder and decompression
 * Required environment: python 3.5+
 * Required packages: `requirements.txt`.
 You can install by `pip install -r requirements.txt`
   You need to download the [chrome driver](http://chromedriver.chromium.org/downloads) and add its path to your environment variable for selenium.
+(If you do not want to webcraw the data, you ca skip this step and just use the data downloaded in the zip file)
 * If you are using Anaconda, don't forget to activate your environment by `activate env_name`(you can find your environment name by `conda env list`).
 Or you might see the error
 ```
 Drawing XXX graph